 Proofreading your book.
 This is important because you want the writing to be as error-free as possible.

-Speaking of the cover, if you are not a designer you may want to hire one to create the best cover possible — something that reflects the content of your book and appeals to your target audience (there are hunks and often scantily clad women in the cover of romance novels for a reason!).
+Speaking of the cover, if you are not a designer you may want to hire one to create the best cover possible — something that reflects the content of your book and appeals to your target audience (there are hunks and/or often scantily clad women on the cover of romance novels for a reason!).

 Promotion.
-I suggest you have website for your book(s), and perhaps a blog, with links to the pages where people can buy them.
-In addition, you may want to engage in social media and use other means of promotion.
+I suggest that you have website for your book(s), and perhaps a blog, with links to the pages where people can buy your book(s).
+In addition, I suggest that you engage in social media and use other means of promotion to get the word out there about your book.
 This can take time.
 If you are not sure how to go about it, it can take money too.

 Paul Lima is a freelance writer and self-publishing consultant.
 You can read about him or contact him at www.paullima.com.
-Read about his book Produce, Price and Promote Your Self-Published Fiction or Non-fiction Book and eBook. – http://www.paullima.com/books/
+Read about his book Produce, Price and Promote Your Self-Published Fiction or Non-fiction Book and eBook.
+And if you need assistance self-publishing a print on demand and/or ebook (book and cover formatting and design), talk to me: firstname.lastname@example.org.